jnsturgis/hard_discs2/config2eps/config2eps.md

 control the representation of the different objects in the configuration.
 The format of the topology file is described [here](@ref topology_file).

-The input is expected to be a configuration file describing the box, and the different objects.
+The input is expected to be a configuration file describing the configuration, and the different objects.
 The structure of this file is documented [here](@ref config_file).

 The output is (should be) a valid encapsulated postscript file.

-\todo    Introduce non square areas scaled correctly.
-\todo    More control on preamble and ending of output.
-\todo	 More error checking reading topology file.
-\todo    More error checking reading the configuration (not just a crash).